 - (3) Make each crosswalk at least as wide as the widest sidewalk approaching it.
-Provide accessible curb cuts linking crosswalks to sidewalks. - (4) At intersections where crosswalks span more than four traffic lanes-the key instances occur on Henry Street north of First Street-provide if possible a median refuge at least 6 feet wide to the extent possible for pedestrians.

-• Keep curb radii as tight as possible at street corners, preferably 15 feet where curbside parking occurs (with no bulb-out), and 25 feet where curbside parking does not occur and where bulb-outs do occur.

-• Provide adequate width.
+Provide accessible curb cuts linking crosswalks to sidewalks. - (4) At intersections where crosswalks span more than four traffic lanes-the key instances occur on Henry Street north of First Street-provide if possible a median refuge at least 6 feet wide to the extent possible for pedestrians. - Keep curb radii as tight as possible at street corners, preferably 15 feet where curbside parking occurs (with no bulb-out), and 25 feet where curbside parking does not occur and where bulb-outs do occur. - Provide adequate width.
 All sidewalk areas for new development shall be a minimum of 14 feet from the curb to the face of the building.
-Where retail or other active uses are provided, wider sidewalks, (16 to 20 feet) are required,
+Where retail or other active uses are provided, wider sidewalks, (16 to 20 feet) are required, occupying a portion of the development parcel if necessary.
+A portion of the 14-feet may be landscaped for residential uses if compatible with the character of the street, but maintain a 6-to 8-foot minimum sidewalk width in these areas.
+All sidewalk and planter bed edges shall be flush with grade.

-Enhanced Intersections

-Crossings at the targeted intersections identified above are priority locations for enhancements.